vctr7/Web_Crawling/README.md

 ## Goals

-- Collect movie and book summaries(overviews) for recommendation system.
+- Aggregate movie and book summaries(overviews) for recommendation system.

 - Extract text data from html and delete an unnecessary characters for NLP(natural language process).

-- Save data as txt. file
+- Save data as .txt file

 ## Main Libraries